 I worked at Quantlab Financial, an algorithmic trading firm.
 I used signal processing and unsupervised learning methods to detect and correlate performance anomalies across the trading systems.

 I was a TA for CS 1331, an introductory Java course.
 I planned and taught recitation lectures to 50 students weekly.

-Projects I've done for courses and fun.
+Projects I've done for courses and fun, primarily in undergrad.
 Code for some is available on Github

 As a member of the organizing team for HackGT, I built a photo booth that uses neural style transfer to transform a picture.
 Participants at our events can use the physical booth or text in photos to our MMS service.

 Airbnb vs. Hotels